-Those of you who have been my posts for a while know about my penchant (OK, obsession) for (if not, you can read about it HERE and HERE).
+Those of you who have been reading my posts for a while know about my penchant (OK, obsession) for traveling light (if not, you can read about it HERE and HERE).
 And why not?
-When you log as many miles as I do traveling for our clients and speaking at conferences, packing as lightly as possible just makes life easier in today's of increasingly difficult travel.
+When you log as many miles as I do traveling for our clients and speaking at conferences, packing as lightly as possible just makes life easier in today’s new normal of increasingly difficult travel.

 But thanks to the law of diminishing returns, it’s getting harder and harder for me to find new tricks and tips to lighten my load.
 After all, when you’re already using cotton balls in Ziploc bags for aftershave and picking running shoes NOT by how they feel but by how light and collapsible they are, how much more can you realistically do?